Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

   ![Container limitations on LUMI](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-205-Containers/ContainersLimitations.png){ loading=lazy }
 </figure>

-To conclude the information on using singularity containers on LUMI, we want to repeat the limitations:

-*   Containers use the host's operating system kernel which is likely different and may have different drivers and kernel extensions than your regular system.
-    This may cause the container to fail or run with poor performance.
-    Also, containers do not abstract the hardware unlike some virtual machine solutions.

-*   The LUMI hardware is almost certainly different from that of the systems on which you may have used the container before and that may also cause problems.

-    In particular a generic container may not offer sufficiently good support for the Slingshot 11 interconnect on LUMI which requires OFI (libfabric) with the right network provider (the so-called Cassini provider) for optimal performance.
-    The software in the container may fall back to TCP sockets resulting in poor performance and scalability for communication-heavy programs.

-    For containers with an MPI implementation that follows the MPICH ABI the solution is often to tell it to use the Cray MPICH libraries from the system instead.
+The idea of **"bring your own userland and run it on a system-optimised kernel"** idea that proponents of containers promote, has **two major flaws**

+1. Every set of userland libraries comes with certain expectations for kernel versions, kernel drivers and their versions, hardware, etc. If these expectations are not met, the container may not work at all or may work inefficiently.

+    This is particulary true for ROCm(TM) support as each version of the ROCm(tm) libraries only works with a limited range of GPU driver versions.
+If the ROCm(tm) libraries in the container are too old or too new for the driver on the system, the container will not work.
+As the ROCm(tm) ecosystem is maturing, the range of driver versions that are compatible with each ROC(tm) version is growing, but this issue will likely never be completely solved.

+2. Support for specific hardware is not done in the kernel alone.
+Most of the optimisations for hardware on an HPC system are actually in userland.

+    -   As most of the time of an application is spent in userland, this is where you need to optimise for a specific CPU and GPU.
+If a binary is not compiled to benefit from the additional speed of new instructions in a newer architecture, no container runtime can inject that support.

+    -   Support for the SlingShot network, is in the libfabric library and its CXI provider, which are userland elements (and the same holds for other network technologies).

+        Container promoters will tell you that is not a problem and that you can inject those libraries in the container, but the reality is that that strategy does not always work, as the library you have on the system may not be the right version for the container, or may need other libraries that conflict with the versions in the container.

         Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the Slingshot 11 interconnect.

-*   As containers rely on drivers in the kernel of the host OS, the AMD driver may also cause problems.
-AMD only guarantees compatibility of the driver with two minor versions before and after the ROCm release for which the driver was meant.
-Hence containers using a very old version of ROCm or a very new version compared to what is available on LUMI, may not always work as expected.

-*   The support for building containers on LUMI is currently limited due to security concerns.
+The support for building containers on LUMI is currently limited due to security concerns.
 Any build process that requires elevated privileges, fakeroot or user namespaces will not work.